arbor-sim/arbor/doc/cpp_simulation.rst

     .. cpp:function:: void reset()

-        Reset the state of the simulation to its original state before :cpp:func:`simulation::run` was called.
+        Reset the state of the simulation to its initial state.

     .. cpp:function:: time_type run(time_type tfinal, time_type dt)